Ford National Reliability Air Tour: 2003 re-creation

 The tour was re-created in 2003 (September 8–24) from the plans for the canceled 1932 tour.
 The 2003 tour started and ended in Dearborn, Michigan, circling the eastern half of the United States, with enroute layovers at Kill Devil Hills, North Carolina and Jabara Airport, Wichita, Kansas (Friday-Monday, September 12–15).
 More than 30 vintage aircraft took part.
 Most participating aircraft were from the same period of the original National Air Tours.
 The tour covered 4,000 miles and 27 cities.
-The public was able to see a great many historic planes land and take off as well as ask questions and tour the inside of several of the larger planes.